International trade, investment and employment as indicators of economic globalisation

-In Figure 3, the ratios of exports to imports for 2014 are presented.
-The aggregate value for the EU-28 was 1.07 and more than three quarter of the countries had a ratio of more than 1, indicating that their exports were bigger than their imports.
-No country had a ratio above 1.2 or below 0.9.
-Germany was the only larger Member State with a ratio above that of the EU.
-The number of countries with a ratio below 1 has dropped from 18 in 2005 (not shown here) to only 6 in 2014.
+In Figure 3, the ratios of exports to imports for 2015 are presented.
+The aggregate value for the EU-28 was 1.04 and 11 out of the 28 Member States had a ratio of more than 1, indicating that their exports were bigger than their imports.
+Of the larger Member States, Germany had the highest ratio of 1.6.
+The number of countries with a ratio below 1 has increased from 6 in 2014 (not shown here) to 17 in 2015.

 Foreign direct investment (FDI)

-Figure 4 shows the development of direct investment stocks in the EU by countries from outside the EU (extra-EU inward FDI) and of direct investment stocks by EU Member States in countries outside the EU (extra-EU outward FDI) for 2004–12.
+Figure 4 shows the development of direct investment stocks in the EU by countries from outside the EU (inward FDI) and of direct investment stocks by EU Member States in countries outside the EU (outward FDI) for 2008–2014.
 Both inward and outward investment grew steadily relative to GDP.
-Outward investments remained higher than inward investments for the whole period showing the EU's role as a net investor relative to the rest of the world, with the gap between inward and outward FDI growing over time, from 4 % in GDP in 2004 to 10 % in 2012.
+Outward investments remained higher than inward investments for the whole period showing the EU's role as a net investor in the world.